Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming: Evaluation

-The serving states of \sys\ (\texttt{Medium}, 38 FPS) present the better results with the systematic metric than those of the lowest-only case (\texttt{Low}, 120 FPS).
-However, users may prefer the lowest-only case for its higher FPS, and we further investigate this in the user study.

 \summary{Scenario 3.}\quad In Figure~\ref{fig:mixed_sq}, the mixed-game scenario shows \sys's versatility in handling heterogeneous workloads.
 For Group A playing Village Shooter (moderate resource demands), \sys\ maintains higher RQs for User1$_A$ (G) and User2$_A$ (F) similar to the highest-only case.
 Unlike the highest-only case, \sys\ adjusts the RQ of User3$_A$ (P) to an efficient level, balancing visual quality and FPS.
-For Group B playing Mountain Hiker, the efficient RQ levels are close to the lowest-only case.
-In this scenario, \sys\ achieves 24\% higher service quality than the lowest-only case: 26.5 for \sys\ and 21.3 for the lowest-only case.
+For Group B playing Mountain Hiker (higher resource demands), the efficient RQ levels are close to the lowest-only case.
+In this scenario, \sys\ achieves 24\% higher service quality than the lowest-only case, with scores of 26.5 and 21.3, respectively.

 The results demonstrate \sys's adaptability in finding efficient operating states between the two extremes.
 When a game's resource demand is high and a server is heavily loaded, \sys\ may converge to the lowest RQ settings to maintain above-threshold FPS, similar to the lowest-only case.
-When resources are sufficient and a game's resource demand is low, \sys\ matches the highest RQ settings to improve visual quality with playable FPS as shown in Figure~\ref{fig:g1_ts_st} and~\ref{fig:g2_ts_st}.
-Through its network-condition-aware RQ optimization, \sys\ sets efficient RQ settings for users of different network conditions based on game workloads and server resources, maximizing aggregate service quality.
+Conversely, when resources are sufficient and a game's resource demand is low, \sys\ matches the highest RQ settings to improve visual quality with a playable FPS.
+Through its user-side quality-aware RQ optimization, \sys\ sets efficient RQ settings for users of different network conditions based on game workloads and serving states, maximizing aggregate service quality.